XXXDESHXXX/DjangoMusicProject/README.md

 # DjangoMusicProject
-This is my Django study project
+This is my pet-project, where I'm using Django DRF, PostgreSQL.
+Ling to this web-site https://musiify.site